adhyh/homebridge-vwconnectid/README.md

 ## Changelog
 * 1.1.5:
-* * Update npm-vwconnectidapi dependency
+* * Update npm-vwconnectidapi dependency.
+VW backend overhauled with new login logic.
+Plugin can't refresh and needs to re-login every hour.
+* * Added setDatabase("<ip>"); function to plugin (and npm-vwconnectidapi).
+Use for logging legs and charging stops to mysql db.
+Look in npm-vwcopnnectidapi source for how to use.
 * 1.1.3:
 * * Support for (complex) routes with multiple stopovers.
 * * Fix `noExternalPower` event.